mcjkurz/histfig/README.md

 # Historical Figures Chat System

 Chat with historical figures using RAG-enhanced AI.
 Upload documents and have conversations in their authentic style.
+The server is built with FastAPI and runs on Uvicorn, handling multiple concurrent users efficiently with async/await.
+Each user gets an isolated session.

 Read a related blog post on the *Digital Orientalist*: https://digitalorientalist.com/2025/12/26/voices-from-the-past-retrieval-augmented-dialogues-with-chinese-historical-figures/